 While there are many already-established fields that share similar skills with metal and plastic machine tool workers, these same skills can be applied to an up-and-coming sector of the manufacturing industry: clean energy.
-According to the Bureau of Labor Statistics, the fastest-growing job field by the year 2024 is set to be wind turbine technicians , showing a 108 percent increase due to rising (and extremely important) demands in the coming decades.
-Wind turbine technicians will need electrical and mechanical experience, skills similar to what many machine tool setters, operators, and tenders already have.
+According to the Bureau of Labor Statistics, windturbine technicians, the fastest-growing job field by the year 2029 is set to be , showing a 61 percent increase due to rising (and extremely important) demands in the coming decades.
+Wind techs will need electrical and mechanical experience, skills similar to what many machine tool setters, operators, and tenders already have.
 Wind turbine technicians are also responsible for inspecting turbine towers, a task which echoes how setters, operators, and tenders must continuously monitor the machines they run.

 As technology continues to evolve and consumer demands and priorities change, it's natural for jobs to do the same.
 Instead of hanging up your work tools, how can the skills you've acquired be transferred to other jobs.
 This kind of forward thinking will give you a leg up on future job searches, allowing you to make a change.

 Find a job that's in demand:10,104+ Machine worker job